mcpaulafi/ot-harjoitustyo/documentation/specifications.md

 - Selected_stations
 - Observations

-### Station list (TEHTY)
+### Station list
 Stations are uploaded to the database from a csv-file.

 ## Known bugs
-- Not enough error handling yet
-- Listbox mixes some station ID:s
-- Not all stations deliver data for temperature and/or wind
+- Not all stations deliver data for temperature and/or wind, application does not know which
+- Fmiopendata sometimes crashes after application has been running more than 10 minutes

 ## Development ideas / todos
+- Alternative WeatherView which shows all selected stations at once
 - Create child object SelectedStations whose parent is Station
 - User defines what measurement data (temperature, wind) is retrieved from the selected stations.
-(Not enough time to finnish in the course schedule)
-- Split database table Observations per measurement
+- Split database table Observations per different kind of measurements
-- More measurement data eg. rain
+- More measurement data options eg. rain
 - Adding a Ruuvi tag from a private database as one option for a weather station